Jimbly/dcjam2025/Jimb-TODO.md

 * add bump-attack combat
   * enemy health bards
 * add enemy turns / attacks
-* clicking map is doing movement when overlaid

 PLAYER'S PLANNING
 [ ] Find where the mark is docked